Benefits to address Military Sexual Trauma

 Military Sexual Trauma (MST) is an unfortunate occurrence.
 Unfortunately, many veterans who experienced this type of trauma are often too afraid of retaliation to report the incident.
-Fortunately, the Veterans’ Affairs Office understands that MST occurs and that too often individuals are severely affected by these events.
+Fortunately, the U.S. Dept. of Veterans Affairs (VA) understands that MST occurs and that too often individuals are severely affected by these events.
 Many individuals who experience MST (definition) are entitled to disability benefits and a skilled veteran’s rights attorney can help pursue compensation for these claims.

 What Constitutes MST

 Military Sexual Trauma is a term used by the VA to refer to sexual assault or repeated sexual harassment that occurred while a Vietnam veteran was in the military.
 These acts include situations where a person was forced into sexual activity against their will, a person was unable to consent to the sexual act, unwanted sexual touching or grabbing, threatening, unwelcome sexual advances or situations when an individual was physically forced into sexual activity.

 Veterans who experience MST are eligible for disability benefits if certain requirements can be shown.
 First, a veteran must have experienced an incident of military sexual trauma while on active duty in the military.
 Second, a veteran must have been diagnosed with a mental or physical disability.
 Third, a veteran’s impairments must have been caused or made worse by Military Sexual Trauma that was experienced during the veteran’s time in the service.
 Some of the forms that individuals must file in order to be considered for Military Sexual Trauma include a VA Form 526, a current diagnosis of a condition, a nexus letter connecting a veteran’s current diagnosis to the sexual trauma that occurred, and evidence supporting a claim.

 Evidence that Can Be Used to Support a Military Sexual Trauma Claim